saqeeba-iqbal/Retail-Sales-EDA/README.md

 #  Retail-Sales-EDA
-   Exploratory Data Analysis on retail sales using Python An EDA project on retail sales data to identify trends in customer behavior, product performance, and sales growth.
+   Exploratory Data Analysis on retail sales using Python.
+An EDA project on retail sales data to identify trends in customer behavior, product performance, and sales growth.

 ---